ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/API/TrackedAliasFacade.md

 #### ActiveLeftControllerDetails

-Retrieves the active LeftController Detail Record that the TrackedAlias is using.
+Retrieves the active Left Controller Detail Record that the TrackedAlias is using.

 ##### Declaration